qwaneu/qwaneu.github.io/_drafts/feature-toggles.md

 image:
 ---

+Let's reflect on the practice of using feature toggles.
 As more and more development organizations are moving towards continuous delivery, we see them using feature toggles more and more.
-In this post, we'd like to reflect on this practice.
-It is (again) not a best practice, but one that comes with trade-offs.
+It is, once again, not a best practice, but one that comes with trade-offs.
 We are not implying feature toggles are bad, but we urge you to be aware of the trade-offs and risks involved, and to take a critical look at how you are using them.

 ## Feature toggles defined

-Feature toggles: a separate mechanism to give access to a feature, e.g. enabled in a specific environment, or enabled for specific users or organizations.
+Feature toggles are: a separate mechanism to give access to a feature, e.g. enabled in a specific environment, or enabled for specific users or organizations.

 Usually it works through some configuration flag, sometimes via a special administrator UI where you can toggle a feature on or off in a specific environment (test/production/...).